 During November, debris is more likely to fall on your gutters and lawn.
 With that in mind, make sure to have your gutters cleaned and your yard raked to prevent insects from nesting in your home and your roof from being damaged.

 Now that December has arrived, take precautions against the cold weather by removing the screens from your windows so snow doesn’t get trapped and cause moisture damage.
 Apart from that, prepare your pipes as well so they don’t freeze and disrupt water flow into your home.

 For assistance in maintaining your home this year, don’t hesitate to turn to Handyman Connection® of Boise, your number one provider of home remodeling and painting services.
-Give us a call at (208) 901-3999, or fill out our contact form to request a free estimate.
+Give us a call at (208) 901-3999, or fill out our contact form to request an estimate.